 Need for a circular economy

 The global population continues to grow rapidly, increasing demand for raw materials, while supplies are decreasing.
-The government is therefore working with industry to ensure that by 2050 the Dutch economy will run entirely on reusable materials.
+The government is therefore working with industry, decentralized authorities and civil society to ensure that by 2050 the Dutch economy will run entirely on reusable materials.
 In this circular economy, there will be no more waste, as resources will be reused again and again.

 A healthy planet and a strong economy

-Smarter use of resources will in the future enable people to enjoy a prosperous life on a healthy planet, with a strong and sustainable economy.
-A circular economy is needed for three reasons:
+Smarter and more efficient use of resources will in the future enable people to enjoy a prosperous life on a healthy planet, with a strong and sustainable economy.
+A circular economy is needed for two reasons: